martinleopold/draftmaster/readme.md

 pyserial: can set RTS and DTR line

-? does pyserial really set: RTS and DTR
+does pyserial really set: RTS and DTR?
 * RTS: on 10V, off -9.6V
 * DTR: on 10V, off -9.6V
 -> YES

-? does pyserial really receive: CTS and DSR
+does pyserial really receive: CTS and DSR?
 * CTS receives 10V, -9.V (from RTS)
 * DSR: receives 10V, -9.6V (from RTS)
 -> YES

-? does pyserial stop sending, when CTS / DSR is going low
+does pyserial stop sending, when CTS / DSR is going low?
 * CTS:
 * DSR:
 -> test with loopback cable (RX + TX, RTS + CTS, DSR + DTR)